JonathanMEdwards/subtext10/doc/language.md

 ### TODO: Reference binding

 The syntax uses conventional _lexical binding_, but the UI will not be constrained by that, nor subject to lexical shadowing.
+References starting with `.`, `~`, or `that` are _dependent_ on the previous value.

 > When the UI lets the developer make references that can’t be expressed lexically, we might want to automatically fix that by adding names to anonymous items and renaming shadowed items.